nayyara-cropsey/jwtmock/README.md

 2) Configure the API under test to use JWT Mock server as the authorization server.

 3) Register a client with the mock server to whitelist accepted clients.
 The server provides an endpoint to register clients at `POST /clients`.
+For Go code, both `jwttestmock.Server` and `jwtmock.Client` have a `RegisterClient()` method to allow client registration.

 4) Internal calls to obtain client JWTs will now work as expected - JWT Mock expects such calls to use the endpoint `/oauth/token` with `grant_type=client_credentials`.